Isaac Da Costa, ‘I realised that the prophecies were fullfilled’ (1798-1860)

 Themes in his works

-In his poems, writings and preaching there are distinctive recurrent themes of the Holy Trinity; the God and man being of Jesus; His conciliatory suffering and dying; the promises for Israel and the Second Coming of Jesus in glory.
-On the subject Israel, he expounded this subject in separate books and propositions.
+In his poems, writings and preaching there are distinctive recurrent themes of the Holy Trinity; the divine and human nature of Jesus; His conciliatory suffering and dying; the promises for Israel and the Second Coming of Jesus in glory.
+On the subject Israel, wrote separate books and tracts.
 Isaac kept speaking about the fact that the Old Testament is full of prophesies about the national restoration of Israel.
 Israel will repent as a nation and God will adopt them again.
-Jesus Christ was revealed in the gospel of Luke as the King of Israel to reign over the house of Jacob (Luke 1:26-33).
-As an assignment to the Church of Jesus Christ he saw the love and prayer for Israel, the search of the prophecies about Israel and the preaching of the Gospel to Israel.
+Jesus Christ was revealed in the gospel of Luke as the King of Israel, destined to reign over the house of Jacob (Luke 1:26-33).
+Love and prayer for Israel, studying prophecies about Israel, and preaching the Gospel to Israel, Da Costa saw as a task given to the church of Jesus Christ.